 Oftentimes people turn to lotions and tonics to treat skin issues like wrinkles, blemishes, or under-eye circles, but these topical treatments will not offer the true healing people are after.
 Although some antiviral and anticancer skin salves will support skin issues, and some creams mildly soften and moisturize the skin, these ointments only do so much.

 When it comes to figuring out why we have loose skin, blemishes, liver spots, and other skin problems, we have to assess what's going on below the epidermis (the surface layer of the skin) and heal underlying issues.

 The health of your liver plays a huge role in the health of your skin.
 The more toxic your liver is, the more likely you are to develop wrinkles and other skin problems that are typically associated with aging.
 Many people's livers are burdened with toxins.
 Many of us enter the world with toxins already built up from plastics, petrol oil, DDT, toxic heavy metals, and other toxins that are passed on from our forefathers.
-I discuss this unknown truth and many others in my books Medical Medium and Life-Changing Foods, and also in my book Thyroid Healing.
+I discuss this unknown truth and many others in my books Medical Medium, Life-Changing Foods, and Liver Rescue and also in my book Thyroid Healing.
 Cleaning out the toxins from your toxin-saturated liver is an essential part of addressing skin issues.